 Thread-safe methods should never be overridden by methods that are not thread-safe.
 Doing so violates behavioural subtyping, and can result in bugs if the subtype is used in contexts that rely on the thread-safety of the supertype.

-method with a method that is not synchronized
+Overriding a synchronized method with a method that is not synchronized can

 be a sign that the thread-safety of the supertype is not being preserved.